Kyriosity/read-write/README+/software/tests/asQA/README+/QA_tests-pitfalls.md

 ### Falsely green tests

 The worst case of malfunctioning tests is a passing one that indeed shields a fail.
-And the worst of the worst is when such fail-pass is sporadic and arduous to reproduce - imagine a crossroad with the random switch of green lights.
+And the worst of the worst is when such a fail-pass is sporadic and arduous to reproduce - imagine a crossroad with the random switch of green lights.

 The following guidelines help to avoid the trap:

-+ Periodically break and then check vital tests to show the red sign.
++ Periodically botch and then check vital tests to show the "red" result.
-+ Add counterpart test with the opposite result (e.g. that shall throw exceptions)
++ Add counterpart test with the opposite result (e.g., that shall throw exceptions)

 ### TDD tribute

-Procedures _Test Driven Development_ can serve in coverage - not practices.
+Procedures _Test Driven Development_ can serve in coverage &thinsp;&mdash;&thinsp; not practices.

 <table><tr></tr><tr align="center"><td width="30%">⚙️&thinsp;<b>TDD</b></td><td>Proof coverage</td>
   </tr><tr valign="top"><td>